 In the consolidated financial statements, the Bank applies cash flow hedge accounting by designating interest rate swap agreements for floating rate borrowings used by one of the Bank's consolidated subsidiaries, in order to hedge the cash flow risk arising from fluctuations in market interest rates of these borrowings on a consolidated level, starting from 30 September 2019.
-In this respect, cash flow hedge accounting is applied for borrowings amounting to EUR 102,659,877 by designating interest rate swaps that include floor options with the same nominal value and interest rate swaps of US\$ 7,000,000 with the same nominal value and terms.
-In this respect, a gain of TL 840 accounted under shareholders' equity in the current period for interest rate swap transactions.
+In this respect, cash flow hedge accounting is applied for borrowings amounting to EUR 77,459,900 by designating interest rate swaps with the same nominal value and terms.
+In this respect, a gain of TL 5,449 (31 December 2020: a loss of TL 840) accounted under shareholders' equity in the current period for interest rate swap transactions.

 One of the Bank's consolidated subsidiaries enters into interest rate swap agreements in order to hedge the change in fair values of its fixed rate financial instruments due to fluctuations in market interest rates.
-In this respect, the subsidiary applied fair value hedge accounting for fixed rate eurobonds with a total face value of US\$ 25,000,000 and EUR 20,000,000 by designating interest rate swaps with the same face values and terms.
-Accordingly, the accumulated fair value loss for the hedged loans and bonds is TL 19,257 (31 December 2019: gain of TL 819).
+In this respect, the subsidiary applied fair value hedge accounting for fixed rate eurobonds with a total face value of EUR 20,000,000 by designating interest rate swaps with the same face values and terms.
+Accordingly, the accumulated fair value loss for the hedged loans and bonds is TL 14,288 (31 December 2020: TL 19,257).
 The part of the related amount that belongs to the current period is accounted for under net trading income/(expense) in the consolidated statement of profit or loss and other comprehensive income.

 One of the Bank's consolidated subsidiaries enters into interest rate swap agreements in order to hedge the change in cash flows of floating rate financial instruments due to fluctuations in market interest rates.
 In this respect, the subsidiary applied cash flow hedge accounting for its borrowings amounting to EUR 35,000,000 by designating interest rate swaps with the same face values and terms.
-Accordingly, in the current period, a net loss of TL 10,489 (31 December 2019: TL 6,764) resulting from interest rate swap agreements were recognised under shareholders' equity.
+Accordingly, in the current period, a net loss of TL 2,726 (31 December 2020: TL 10,489) resulting from interest rate swap agreements were recognised under shareholders' equity.